 The Bureau of Industry and Security (BI) has issued Regulation No. 14/24/PBI/2012, which addresses the Single Presence Policy (SPP).
 This rule increases the competitiveness of the Indonesian banking industry by improving supervisory standards and streamlining bank ownership.

-Common Violations of Bank Laws in Inodonesia
+Common Violations of Bank Laws in Indonesia

-Some of the common violations of bank laws in Indonesia include:
+Hence, some of the common violations of bank laws in Indonesia include:

 1. Exporters who do not keep foreign exchange gains from natural resources in Indonesian banks

-Exporters must deposit their foreign exchange gains received from natural resources in Indonesian banks, according to current bank legislation in the country.
+Another exporter must deposit their foreign exchange gains received from natural resources in Indonesian banks, according to current bank legislation in the country.

 2. Carrying large sums of foreign currency while crossing the border

-Share This Story, Choose Your Platform!
+Share This Guide, Choose Your Platform!